mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

 Scenario: Create multiple drills
-  Given I am logged in as an Association Administrator When I create drill "Wrist Shot Accuracy" with evaluation criteria "Measure accuracy of wrist shots on net from various positions"
+  Given I am logged in as an Association Administrator When I create drill "Wrist Shot Accuracy" with description "Assess shooting mechanics" and evaluation criteria "Measure accuracy of wrist shots on net from various positions"
-  And I create drill "Passing Accuracy" with evaluation criteria "Evaluate precision and speed of passes to teammates" And I create drill "Hockey Sense" with evaluation criteria "Assess player's ability to read the game and make smart decisions"
+  And I create drill "Passing Accuracy" with description "Core tape-to-tape passing" and evaluation criteria "Evaluate precision and speed of passes to teammates"
+  And I create drill "Hockey Sense" with description "Game awareness" and evaluation criteria "Assess player's ability to read the game and make smart decisions"
-  And I create drill "Backward Skating" with evaluation criteria "Evaluate backward skating technique and speed" Then I see 4 drills in the library
+  And I create drill "Backward Skating" with description "Edge control" and evaluation criteria "Evaluate backward skating technique and speed"
+  Then I see 4 drills in the library
   And each drill shows its name and evaluation criteria

+Scenario: Require drill description and evaluation criteria Given I am logged in as an Association Administrator When I click "Add Drill"
+  And I enter "Edge Control" as the drill name
+  And I leave the description blank
+  And I enter "Evaluate transitions between forward and backward skating" as the evaluation criteria And I click "Save"
+  Then I see an error message "Description is required" And the drill is not created
+  When I enter "Focus on transitions between forward and backward skating" as the description And I clear the evaluation criteria field
+  And I click "Save"
+  Then I see an error message "Evaluation criteria is required" And the drill is not created

 Scenario: Prevent duplicate drill names
   Given I am logged in as an Association Administrator